Tiance-Zhang/infsci2470-final/Report.md

 #### Frontend:
 Yanru Li, Yuyan Li
-+ We designed user interface includes navigation bar, cycling through images on the homepage, cards on the hompage, footer, tables on product and shopping cart page, form on adding page and other opitmization.
++ We designed user interface includes navigation bar, cycling through images on the homepage, cards on the hompage, footer, tables on product and shopping cart page, and other opitmization.
++ We set up forms with username, email and passward for users to register and login our website.
 + We designed the different viewports based on different screen size including desktop, tablet and phone.
-+ We add some contents on homepage to make it looks well-designed.<br><br><br>
++ We added some contents on homepage to make it looks well-designed.<br><br><br>